sycamore-rs/sycamore/docs/markdown/basics/data_binding.md

 Now, when the user types into the input, the `value` signal will automatically be synced.

 The way this works is by listening to specific events on the DOM node according to the property.
 For instance, `value` uses the `on:input` event.

+## Supported properties

 Below is a table of supported properties and events that are listened to.

 | Property      | Event name    | Signal type  |
 | :------------ | :------------ | :----------- |